nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### \[Implemented\] Delete Category feature

+The delete category feature, `delcat` command, is implemented similarly to the command add category.
+The command takes in one parameter index, which is the index of the category to delete when `lcat` is called.
+The specified category will be removed from the database.

+The index of the category to delete is obtained using a `DeleteCategoryParser` before passing to a `DeleteCategoryCommand`.

+To check if the user has entered a valid index, the `DeleteCategoryCommand#execute()` throws a `CommandException` when the index provided is out of bounds.

+After a successful removal of a `Category`, all `Expense` with the deleted `Category` will have its category field replaced with `MiscellaneousCategory`.
+This is to reflect the deletion on existing expenses added.

+Given below is an example usage scenario of how the Delete Category behaves:

+Step 1.
+The user launches the application with prior data.

+//Insert pictures of launched app.

+Step 2.
+The user uses the `lcat` command to list out all categories.

+//Insert pictures of results of lcat.

+Step 3.
+The user executes `delcat 2` command to delete the 2nd category in the category list. `LogicManager#execute()` will call `ExpenseTrackerParser#parseCommand()`, resulting in a `DeleteCategoryParser`.

+Step 4. `DeleteCategoryParser#parse()` is called, extracting the `Index` 2 from the command.
+A `DeleteCategoryCommand` will be returned. `DeleteCategoryCommand#execute()` is then called, a check on the `Index` provided will be done to ensure that it is a valid category, else a `CommandException` will be thrown.

+Step 5. `Model#deleteCategory()` is then called, which will further call `ExpenseTracker#removeCategory()`.

+Step 6. `UniqueCategoryList#remove()` is called to remove the `Category` at index 2, and `ExpenseList#replaceDeletedCategory()` is called to replace all expenses with the deleted `Category` with `MiscellaneousCategory`.

 ### \[Implemented\] Edit Category feature

 The edit category feature is implemented similarly to all the other commands, such as the add category and delete category